 Taking Children Seriously is not pedagogical/manipulative.

-All right, so what is Taking Children Seriously?!
+All right, so what is Taking Children Seriously??!5

-Taking Children Seriously is a philosophy in the tradition of the Enlightenment.
+Taking Children Seriously is an educational philosophy in the tradition of the Enlightenment.

-Taking Children Seriously is a new style of family life.
+Taking Children Seriously is a new idea of family life.

-Taking Children Seriously is a new view of children.
+Taking Children Seriously is a whole new view of children.

-Taking Children Seriously is a whole new worldview—a fallibilist one.
+Taking Children Seriously is a whole new worldview.

 Taking Children Seriously is the only way of interacting that doesn’t involve devoting one’s ingenuity to hurting and thwarting one’s loved ones.

 Taking Children Seriously is truth-seeking, knowledge-creating parenting—parenting in the light of the prevailing epistemological theory: it takes into account the logic by which knowledge grows, problems are solved, improvements are effected.
-Instead of anti-rationally discounting children’s theories on the basis of their source, Taking Children Seriously families strive to admit all the available competing theories to the discussion, judging them by their content, not their source.
-They take the view that if there is a disagreement among people of good will, such as in their family, prima facie, there is a problem to solve, and that a real solution will be one everyone involved prefers to all other candidate solutions they can think of.
+Instead of anti-rationally discounting children’s theories on the basis of their source, Taking Children Seriously folks strive to admit all the available competing theories to the discussion, judging them by their content, not their source.
+They strive to remain open to criticism and they take the view that if there is a disagreement among people of good will, such as in their family, prima facie, there is a problem to solve, and that a real solution will be one everyone involved prefers to all other candidate solutions they can think of.

 Taking Children Seriously is expressing one’s theories, wishes, preferences, criticisms.